felixsebastian/steam-games-viewer/README.md

 The steam API does not have pagination.
 I could have paginated the responses server-side to save bandwidth between the server and client, but this would create other problems because we'd be hitting the steam API once for each page.
 Instead I have implemented simple client side pagination.

-An alternative to caching would be to store all the steam IDs and run a chron job to keep data up to date.
+An alternative to caching would be to store known steam IDs and run a chron job to keep data up to date.
 But I think it makes more sense to use a read-through caching approach.

 ## UX